 Faculty Directory 2020-21

 Hi!
 My name is Dawn Duda and I am the K3 teacher.
-I was the first grade teacher here at St. Joe's for the last two years.
 Prior to coming to St. Joseph’s, I taught 4-year-old Kindergarten for Racine Unified School District for several years.
 I graduated from Carthage College and Ashford University.

 Outside of teaching, I enjoy spending time with my husband, 2 sons, and dog, Indy.
 I enjoy doing crafts, gardening, and fishing.

-My name is Rebecca Mierow, and I am the 4 year old Kindergarten teacher here at St. Joseph School.
-I was our 1st grade teacher for 2016-2017.
-Outside of school, I love to spend time with my family by camping, fishing, and going to the dog park.
-I also enjoy playing volleyball and working out.
+My name is Rebecca Mierow, and I am the K4 teacher here at St. Joseph School.
+I have been with St. Joseph since 2016.
+Outside of school, I love to spend time with my family by camping, fishing, going on trips and going to the dog park with our German Shepherd.
+I also enjoy playing volleyball, coaching basketball and going to the gym.

-I love spending time with my son Christian, who attends St. Joe's School, as well as with my friends and family.
-I love my animal "family" as well - my two cats, Leia and Stitch and our chihuahua, Frankie.
-In my spare time, I enjoy listening to music, watching classic movies like Harry Potter and Star Wars and taking fun vacations!
+I love spending time with my friends and family.
+We really enjoy traveling and seeing new places.
+I love my animal "family" as well -- my two cats, Leia and Stitch and our chihuahua, Frankie.
+In my spare time, I enjoy listening to music!
+I am also a big fan of superhero movies, Harry Potter and Stranger Things!

 My name is Jenn Krupecki.
 I am currently the Learning Resource teacher for the 2019-20 school year.
 I'll be heading up first grade for the end of this current school year and will be the first grade teacher for the 2020-21 school year.
 I'm looking forward to working with all of you and your students.